Blog

 Learning analytics and educational data

-Educational data is being used more sophisticatedly to continuously improve the learning experience and educational outcomes.
+Educational data is being used in more sophisticated ways to continually improve the learning experience and educational outcomes.

 • Which students are actively participating